Main Content start here

 Rise in Chronic and Respiratory Diseases

-India is witnessing a sharp rise in chronic and respiratory diseases, which is significantly contributing to the growth of its medical gases market.
-Conditions such as asthma, chronic obstructive pulmonary disease (COPD), and cardiovascular diseases are becoming increasingly common due to factors like air pollution, smoking, sedentary lifestyles, and aging demographics.
-This rise in illness is increasing the need for consistent and high-quality medical gases across healthcare settings.
-One significant indicator of this trend is that nearly 7% of individuals aged over 30 in India are estimated to suffer from COPD, making it one of the most common chronic respiratory conditions in the country.
-The frequent need for oxygen therapy in COPD management creates sustained demand for medical oxygen, especially in hospitals, clinics, and home care environments.
+India is witnessing a sharp rise in chronic and respiratory diseases, which is significantly driving the medical gases market.
+Conditions such as asthma, chronic obstructive pulmonary disease (COPD), and cardiovascular diseases are becoming common due to air pollution, where cities frequently experience AQI levels between 300 and 500, smoking, and aging demographics.
+Nearly 7% of individuals aged over 30 in India suffer from COPD, making it one of the most prevalent chronic respiratory conditions.
+This equates to an estimated 55 million people nationwide, with the WHO projecting that COPD-related deaths could reach 1.6 million annually by the end of 2025.

 Expanding Healthcare Infrastructure

 Another key driver is the increase in hospital beds per capita.
 India has added thousands of hospital beds in both public and private sectors to improve patient care and emergency preparedness.
 During periods of peak demand, such as the COVID-19 crisis, many hospitals scaled up their oxygen infrastructure, highlighting the critical role medical gases play in emergency response and critical care.
-New healthcare policies and funding programs are also supporting the establishment of medical colleges and district-level facilities, each requiring fully functional gas delivery systems.
-The rise in day-care surgeries, diagnostics, and specialty clinics is contributing to a steady uptick in medical gas consumption.
+New healthcare policies and funding programs are also supporting the establishment of medical colleges and district-level facilities, each of which requires fully functional gas delivery systems.
+The rise in day-care surgeries, diagnostics, and specialty clinics is driving a steady increase in medical gas consumption.

 As healthcare access broadens and facilities become more technologically advanced, medical gases are becoming integral to daily clinical operations.
 This infrastructure-driven growth is ensuring strong, sustained demand across India’s expanding medical landscape.